Monday, April 25, 2011

 Wenger has to recognise that he has failed with this team, accept it, and move on to get their title challenge back on track.
 It only needs minor tweaking, and not a huge amount of spending.

-Four players and Arsenal could win the league.
+Four players and Arsenal could win the league or the Champions League.

 He needs to buy his team a strong spine; the one they currently have is too weak to win the title with.

-A club with the modern history of Arsenal should not be waiting for their rivals to decline, they should be forcing them to decline, strangling the life out of them when the opportunity arises—just as Manchester United have done to Liverpool for the last 20 years.
+A club with the modern history of Arsenal should not be waiting for their rivals to decline, they should be forcing them into decline, strangling the life out of them when the opportunity arises—just as Manchester United have done to Liverpool for the last 20 years.